cloudnativelabs/kube-router/docs/health.md

     --health-port=<port number>

-If port is set to 0 (zero) no HTTP endpoint will be made availible but the health controller will still run and print out any missed heartbeats to STDERR of kube-router
+If port is set to 0 (zero) no HTTP endpoint will be made available but the health controller will still run and print out any missed heartbeats to STDERR of kube-router

 If a controller does not send a heartbeat within controllersynctime + 5 seconds the component will be flagged as unhealthy.